labex-labs/open-source-labs/python/python-mastery/lab-ex2-2-various-data-analysis-problems/en/step3.md

 [('MSFT', 250), ('IBM', 150)]
 ```

-Counters can be combined with arithmetic operations:
+In addition, counters can be combined using arithmetic operations.

 ```python
 # Create another counter